wing5wong/artisan-whs-static/source/_events/2022-03-23_netball-trials-junior.md

 title: Netball Trials - Junior
 date: 2022-04-06T04:45:18.965Z
 ---
-Girls who have signed up for netball.
+Junior Girls who have signed up for netball.
 Trials will be on the following days and time.

-SENIORS (Y11-13) - Monday 4 April, Tuesday 5 April.
-2pm-4pm @ Springvale Stadium.

 JUNIORS (Y9-10) - Wednesday 6 April, Thursday 7 April.
 2pm-4pm @ Springvale Stadium.